Leadtech/boot-rabbit-mq/README.md

     {
         echo "Received message #{$message->body['sequence_number']}\n";

         // Return true for success, an ACK signal is sent to the server.
-Alternatively an exception or returning false will result in a NACK signal instead. return true;
+        // Alternatively an exception or returning false will result in a NACK signal instead. return true;
     }

 }

-// Create event dispatcher (is optional)
+// Create event dispatcher (optional)
 $eventDispatcher = new EventDispatcher();

 // Create queue template